Is It Always Necessary to Probate a Will in Texas?

 Non-probate assets are assets that pass to beneficiaries pursuant to contract.
 One example of a non-probate asset is an insurance policy.
 If the decedent designates a beneficiary, the proceeds of the insurance policy will pass to the beneficiary outside of probate.

-It is necessary to probate a Will when if there are non-probate assets in the decedent’s estate.
+It is necessary to probate a Will when the estate includes assets titled in the decedent’s name.

 The Texas Estates Code specifically says that Will is not effective to prove title to or the right to possession of any property disposed of by the Will until the Will is admitted to probate.

 Having a Will that has not been probated will not give beneficiaries the right to access the decedent’s accounts, or sell the decedent’s property.
 Institutions where the decedent held accounts, and individuals who may want to purchase the decedent’s property want assurances that the Will is valid.
-They will not release accounts or purchase property without the assurances probate provide.
+They will not release accounts or purchase property without the assurances the court proceedings provide.

 Probate is the process of validating a Will in order to make it effective.
-The state of limitations for initiating a probate proceeding is four years.
+The statute of limitations for initiating the proceeding is four years.

-The probate process starts when an executor files an application to probate the Will.
+The probate process starts when an executor files an application with the court.
 A judge will evaluate whether the Will is valid under state law.
 If the judge determines that the document meets the requirements of a valid Will, the judge will enter an order admitting the Will to probate.
 The Will then becomes part of the public record so that all who need to know have assurances that the decedent died leaving a valid Will.

 Texas has one of the simplest probate processes in the nation.
 If the Will requests independent administration of the estate, executors typically have to make only one appearance before a court.